-Arrange to have your blood tests done about 2 to 3 weeks before you come for your 6, 9, 12, 18 month and yearly follow-up appointments in the Bariatric Clinic.
+Arrange to have your blood tests done about 2 to 3 weeks before you come for your 3, 6 and 12 month and yearly appointments in the Bariatric Clinic.
 This allows time for the tests to be done and the results to be ready for the team to review with you.